- Software Transactional Memory

 - It runs with an overhead as low as 20% on examples like “richards”.
 There are also other examples with higher overheads –currently up to 2x for “translate.py”– which we are still trying to understand.
 One suspect is our partial GC implementation, see below.

 - The GC is new; although clearly inspired by PyPy’s regular GC, it misses a number of optimizations for now.
 Programs allocating large numbers of small objects that don’t immediately die (surely a common situation) suffer from these missing optimizations.
+(The bleeding edge stmgc-c8 is better at that.)

 - The STM system is based on very efficient read/write barriers, which are mostly done (their placement could be improved a bit in JIT-generated machine code).
-But the overall bookkeeping logic could see more improvements (see Low-level statistics below).

 - Forking the process is slow because the complete memory needs to be copied manually.
 A warning is printed to this effect.